incremen/spotdl-discography/README.md

 All of these are patched with `.get()` fallbacks.
 None of them affect the actual download.

-The patches are always reverted when the script finishes — even if it crashes or you hit Ctrl+C. If the process is hard-killed (e.g. power loss), the patches will remain in the library files, but re-running the script detects the existing patches, uses them, and reverts them cleanly at the end of that run.
+The patches are reverted when the script finishes—even if it crashes or you hit Ctrl+C. If the process is hard-killed (e.g., power loss), the patches will remain in the library files.
+Re-running the script detects the existing patches, uses them, and reverts them cleanly at the end of that run.

 ---

 ## Troubleshooting

 **Got fewer songs than expected**
-The VPN probably isn't routing the Mac's traffic.
+The VPN probably isn't routing your machine's traffic.
 Reconnect and retry.
-You can confirm it's working by checking whether the Spotify search API returns results in your language or the VPN country's language.
+You can confirm the VPN is working by checking if the Spotify search API returns results in the VPN country's language.

 **`400 Invalid limit` or `KeyError` errors**
-The patches didn't find their target strings — spotdl may have been updated.
-Check `spotdl --version` and compare against what's in `requirements.txt`.
+The patches didn't find their target strings. `spotdl` may have been updated.
+Check `spotdl --version` against `requirements.txt`.
 If it changed, the find/replace strings in `download_artist.py` may need updating to match the new library code.

 **`Retry will occur after: 86400s`**
 Spotify rate-limited your IP.
-Switch VPN server or network and retry.
+Switch to a different VPN server or network and retry.

 ---